Nitrokey/nitrokey-documentation/README.md

 ### Redirects

-If you change the structure of the documentation (e.g. you change the name of a folder) you will need to create a redirect in order that old links with the old structure will still be able to find the desired documentation and will not be a dead link.
+If you rename files or change the structure of the documentation (e.g. you change the name of a folder) you will need to create a redirect in order that old links with the old structure will still be able to find the desired documentation and will not be a dead link.

 To do this you will need to add a rule in this file: `redirects/.htaccess`